cherryisaac/Snake-Game/README.md

 - When the snake goes out of bounds or runs into itself game over text will be shown to the user

 Bugs:
-- Sometimes the snake can go out of bounds with no game over function triggered
+- Options menu shows up in game
+- Game over screen buttons can appear randomly instead of as prompted

 Future features I would like to implement:
 - A high score tracker to keep track of the highest score so far or of the top 5 highest scores made for each mode